Progressive Spotlight: Jeremy Scahill.

 The investigative journalist, documentarian, and author is perhaps the go-to source for all things American imperialism.
 And whenever we’re talking about the United States’ global escapades, hegemony is lurking around every corner.

-We also think it’s important to get one thing out of the way before we dive into Scahill’s background.
-We don’t know him personally, but we’d go as far as to say he’d likely bristle at being tied to any specific political ideology, even if we collectively agree that his being on the side of human rights and an adversary of the military-industrial complex would align with him progressive values.
+It’s important to get one thing out of the way before we dive into Jeremy Scahill’s background: We don’t know him personally, but we’d go as far as to say he’d likely bristle at being tied to any specific political ideology, even if we collectively agree that his being on the side of human rights and an adversary of the military-industrial complex would align with him progressive values.

 Beyond his principles, Scahill’s resume itself suggests political leanings that, while perhaps not explicitly “progressive,” appear to meet the eye test.